College of Nursing

 NURSE 4730 Nursing Care at the End of Life: 3 semester hours

-Prerequisites: NURSE 3060, NURSE 3070.
+Prerequisites: NURSE 3050, NURSE 3060, and NURSE 3070.
 This course focuses on the nursing care of terminally ill patients and their families.
 Topics explored will include the impact of personal values and beliefs about death, physiology of end stage disease processes, symptom assessment and management, psychosocial and spiritual support, consideration in special patient populations, societal issues and trends in end of life care, ethical considerations in caring for the dying patient, grief and bereavement processes, and the role nursing in end of life care across settings.

 NURSE 4741 Advanced Nursing Assessment and Management of Clients with Cardiac Dysrhythmias: 3 semester hours

-Prerequisite: NURSE 3070.
+Prerequisites: NURSE 3050 and NURSE 3070.
 Focuses on advanced nursing assessment and management of clients with cardiac rhythm problems and conduction disturbances.
 Includes a clinical component.

 NURSE 4900 Ethics and Values in Population Health: 3 semester hours